vojtechruz/vojtechruzicka-blog/src/posts/preventing-clickjacking/index.md

 ### X-Frame-Options

-A website can state that it should not be rendered inside a frame or iframe by providing a special HTTP response header: X-Frame-Options.
+A website can state that it should not be rendered inside a frame or iframe by providing a special HTTP response header: `X-Frame-Options`.
 If the client\'s browser receives such header, it will respect it and not render the page.
 The possible values of the header are following:

 -   `DENY` - Will prohibit the page from loading into a frame.
 Recommended option unless you actually need to use frames on your page.
 -   `SAMEORIGIN` - This will allow the page to be displayed only in the frame of the same origin as the page itself.
 If you need frames you should stick with this one.
 -   `ALLOW-FROM` - This allows you to define a trusted location from which your page can be rendered in a frame.

-Please know that `ALLOW-FROM` option is not widely supported in the same way like `DENY` and `SAMEORIGIN` are.
-In case the client\'s browser is not compatible, it just ignores the header and you are left with no clickjacking protection whatsoever.
+Please note that `ALLOW-FROM` option is not widely supported in the same way as `DENY` and `SAMEORIGIN` are.
+In case the client\'s browser is not compatible, it just ignores the header, and you are left with no clickjacking protection whatsoever.

-The image bellow shows the compatibility ([see more](http://caniuse.com/#feat=x-frame-options)) of the X-Frame-Options header.
-Dark green (IE, Edge, Firefox) represent full compatibility.
-Lighter green represents just DENY and SAMEORIGIN, but unsupported ALLOW-FROM.
+The image bellow shows the compatibility ([see more](http://caniuse.com/#feat=x-frame-options)) of the `X-Frame-Options` header.
+Green represent full compatibility.
+Striped brown represents just `DENY` and `SAMEORIGIN`, but unsupported `ALLOW-FROM`.

 ![x-frame-options-compatibility](./X-Frame-options-compatibility.png)

-Based on the current stats that is just 12.79% of users will have full compatibility and 82.13% will not support ALLOW-FROM.
-That means you should stick only with DENY and SAME-ORIGIN.
+Based on the current stats (10/2023) just 0.7% of users will have full compatibility and the rest does not support `ALLOW-FROM`.
+That means you should stick only with `DENY` and `SAME-ORIGIN`, which currently has 97.34% support.
+Historically, the support was much higher and was present also in other browsers on top of IE. Because this functionality was never properly standardized, the support was later dropped and the feature was deprecated in favor of Content-Security-Policy.

 ### Content-Security-Policy

 While X-Frame-Options is widely supported (at least without `ALLOW-FROM`), it was never officially standardized.
 The standard, which is addressing whitelisting of frame sources, is newer Content Security Policy header.
 It comes in two levels - 1 and 2.
-Level 1 is widely supported, but it is the level 2 which adds frame-ancestors directive, which is supposed to replace X-Frame-Options.
-Level 2 is not widely supported [yet](http://caniuse.com/#search=Content%20security%20policy) - currently 68.65% of the clients.
+It is the level 2 which adds `frame-ancestors` directive, which is supposed to replace `X-Frame-Options`.
+Level 2 is now finally [widely supported](https://caniuse.com/contentsecuritypolicy2) - currently 96.21% of the clients.

 ![content-security-policy-level-2](./Content-Security-Policy-Level-2.png)